julianojulio/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 !!! tip
     If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

+`pymdownx.emoji.emojione`
+:
+    This is the default function that is used.
+EmojiOne was rebranded as JoyPixels and is no longer permissible enough to be used.
+The release used here is for 2.2.7 which is the last usable, truly free version of EmojiOne.
+Users are still required to comply with acknowledgments.
+JoyPixels 3.0+ graphical assets will not be supported moving forward as the license is too restrictive, tough the latest index of their friendly names is supported under the MIT license and is used to generate friendly, short names for Twemoji.

+    You can always find out what tag it was built with by doing the following:

+    ```pycon3
+    >>> import pymdownx.emoji1_db as e1db
+    >>> e1db.version
+    'v2.2.7'
+    ```

 `pymdownx.emoji.twemoji`
 :
-    This is the default function that is used.
     This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from JoyPixels' index found in their @JoyPixels/emoji-toolkit repo.
 JoyPixels short name index is available under the MIT license and is used as Twemoji does not provide its own list of short names.

     There are a few emoji that are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec.
 The short names are listed below.